Thanos-11/PasswordStore/README.md

 # PasswordStore

-A basic python program that lets you create an account and it stores user passwords of different social accounts and also generates passwords.
+PasswordStore is a basic python program that lets you create an account and it stores user passwords of different social accounts and also generates passwords.

 ## Author
 Ted Kariuki Mwangi